hoangminhtit/hoangminhtit/README.md

 👋 My name is Hoang Minh.
 Now, I am studying Data Science at Industrial University of Ho Chi Minh City.

 🌱 I'm interested in Artificial Intelligence.
-Besides, I have a passion for Web Developer as well.
+Besides, I also have a passion for Web Developer.

 🌠 Experiences:
   - Programming languages: C, Python.